Jungledisk/jungledocs/src/005_SettingUpJD.rst

 Administrator Setup
 =======================
-**This setup must be completed before users can login to the software.**
+**This setup must be completed before users can login to Jungle Disk.**

-Administrators manage users' access and general important information.
+Administrators manage users' access.
 Read on to learn how to do essential administrator tasks.

-*Terms To Know:*
-|br| *User:* A non-administrative user who will be using software to backup files and access files stored through Jungle Disk.
-The domain you set and their username/password will be what they use to verify their account with our software.
-|br| *Online Disk:* Main storage point for Jungle Disk, this is where files and backups are stored.
-Accounts can have multiple Online Disks that can be accessed by one or many Users.
-Administrators can set "permissions" for users' access to disks.

-If you are a user, you may skip directly to ____ if an administrator has already set up your account.
+If you are a user, you can skip this section.
+Your administrator will provide your username, password, and domain name.

 **1. The Control Panel**
 |br| The Jungle Disk Control Panel is a secure site where you can perform administrator tasks.
 Think of it as the “bookkeeping” part of your Jungle Disk experience.
 We recommend bookmarking your Control Panel for easy access.
 Note your username and password and keep them a safe place.